Advertisement

 Supplemental Small Business Insurance Coverage

-Consider Employment Practice Liability Insurance (EPLI): Every business owner must protect themselves in the event of an employment-related claim.
+In addition to the core of the small business insurance policies shared above, there are supplemental business insurance coverage that need to be considered:• Consider Employment Practice Liability Insurance (EPLI): Every business owner must protect themselves in the event of an employment-related claim.
 With Employment Practice Liability Insurance, employers are protected for certain employment-related legal disputes between employers and their employees, former employees and job applicants such as age, race, sex discrimination, sexual harassment, retaliation, failure to promote and wrongful termination.

-A Cyber Liability Policy is a must have: Credit card data, names, phone numbers, addresses, driver's license numbers, health records, and even social security numbers can quickly find themselves in the wrong hands with a few strokes of the keyboard.
+• A Cyber Liability Policy is a must have: Credit card data, names, phone numbers, addresses, driver's license numbers, health records, and even social security numbers can quickly find themselves in the wrong hands with a few strokes of the keyboard.
 Cyber liability insurance can protect your company against damages for a network security or privacy breach in which customer data or corporate confidential data is exposed or stolen by a hacker.

 • Set up unemployment insurance: If your business has employees, you are required to provide unemployment insurance which allows your employees to collect unemployment if they stop working for your organization.
 Each state has its own state unemployment insurance coverage which is often referred to as SUI or SUTA, and your tax payments are calculated during the payroll process.

-Contemplate adding Professional Liability Insurance: If your business provides a service, you might consider adding professional liability insurance, which protects against dissatisfied customers.
+• Contemplate adding Professional Liability Insurance: If your business provides a service, you might consider adding professional liability insurance, which protects against dissatisfied customers.
 Keep in mind that personal liability on a homeowner’s insurance policy does not protect home-based businesses for professional use.

 • Cover transporting product with Inland Marine Insurance: Property insurance is location-specific and a business’s products are usually only covered within 500 feet of their business.
 In order to cover product that is moving by boat, airplane or truck, you should consider Inland Marine Insurance.